(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 I thought the sauerkraut was amazing but then went on to discover Kimchi, which is even better.
 Really sweet & spicy, plus even simpler to make.

-This is what you need to fill 2 x 500 gm jars.
+This is what you need to fill 2 x 500 gm jars and 1 partly-filled one.

 2 kg of vegetables (peeled & chopped weight) Of which approximately 600 gm is any kind of cabbage including curly kale, 500 gm is beetroot, plus a selection from the following: carrot, leek, sweet potato, red pepper, swede, parsnip, pumpkin, turnip, celery, green beans, plus anything else you think might be tasty….